Resisst/Exostealer/README.md

 # Exostealer

-Exostealer is a  token grabber and keylogger with<br>
+Exostealer is a token grabber and keylogger with support for<br>
-support for adding custom malware payloads built<br>
-in Python 3
+adding custom malware payloads built in Python 3

 # Instructions